reddit/devvit/devvit-docs/versioned_docs/version-0.10/custom_post_project_guide.md

 In this section, you’ll learn how to:

 - Build a “Click me” click counter custom post type
-- View and the test your custom post in Developer Studio
+- View and the test your custom post online

 ### Start a project​